4D3N Turtle Island & Kinabatangan River Overview

 After, you will transfer to the Kinabatangan River and check in at your chosen accommodation.
 You are free at leisure after lunch (Jungle walk around the lodge might apply – your guide will discuss with you on how your day are).
 At 16:00, a river cruise is scheduled for you to join and search for wildlife before the sun sets.
 Back to the lodge for dinner, and overnight for an early start the next morning!

 The morning river cruise starts early, at 06:00, to spot more wildlife along the Kinabatangan River.
 Breakfast is served when returning to the lodge.
 If you are staying at the standard accommodation – you will trek to the Oxbow Lakes.
 If you are staying at the standard plus accommodation – you will enjoy a jungle walk (2000m) around the resort.
 Another river cruise is scheduled at 16:00 for another chance to spot more wildlife.

 Day 4 – After breakfast at the lodge, check out and visit Gomantong Cave.
 After cave, return to Sandakan town for lunch.
 After lunch, transfer to your departure point.

 Your Safety is Our Priority

-At all times you are in safe hands.
+At all times during this 4D3N Turtle Island & Kinabatangan River trip, you are in safe hands.
 We take our responsibility as a travel agent very seriously and have a number of verifications in place to ensure that we are offering quality locations to our clients and describing them honestly.